Comprehensive Guide to PhilHealth: Online Registration, Benefits, and Contributions

 Step 2.
 Fill up two (2) copies of the PhilHealth Member Registration forms.

 You can download this form from their PhilHealth website online.

 Step 3.
 Submit the form together with your other documents.

 Step 4.
-Wait for the PhilHealth number
+Wait for the number of your PhilHealth member inquiry.

-It is released by the authorized PhilHealth personnel.
+It is released by authorized PhilHealth personnel.

 Step 5.
 Pay the contribution as a voluntary PhilHealth member regularly.

 How OFWs Can Apply for PhilHealth Voluntary Membership

 Overseas Filipino Workers should not neglect their health privileges.

 You or your kids might need it in the future.